b1-systems/react-components/README.md

 - Topbar with multiple optional integrations, including the components/features mentioned above

+A more in-depth explanation of the single components can be found inside the `README` file of the library.

 ## Demo application

 The `react-components-example` contains a demo application to showcase the provided